Musique

 "Amour is what many musicians strive for their entire career

-- a moving, yet restrained work that can simultaneously reveal
+- a moving, yet restrained work that can simultaneously reveal artful

-quite a bit in a solo career spanning nearly 2 decades".
+bit in a solo career spanning nearly 2 decades".

 Bradford Warner, SoundDesign